 Unstructured play is an important element of the Waterford Kindergarten curriculum.
 Two, 15 minute recess blocks are built into the daily schedule.
+Additionally, students enjoy a longer recess during their lunch break.
 These blocks are scheduled between academic subjects to give students needed breaks and help them focus throughout the day.

 Research shows that the benefits of recess are not only physical; recess is positively associated with social-emotional and cognitive development, improved classroom behavior, and cognitive and academic achievement (The Benefits of Recess in Primary School).

 The Waterford Kindergarten Literacy program is designed to help children realize that they are readers and writers.
 During reading time, students meet with a reading specialist in small groups as well as participate in independent reading activities.
 Waterford reading instruction is literature-based with a strong emphasis on phonics and phonemic awareness.